erik-nie/FixLoop-NSE/README.md

 - a copy of the project file is written with a prefix "_"
 - Open the new project file with the prefix, check the loops and generate the Nord Sample file and transfer.

+# CheckLoopPoints
+Is a simple tool to recursively traverses all folders from current folder and shows loop points if they can be found The enhanced version of wavfile.py is needed in the same folder.